jump-dev/Gurobi.jl/README.md

 ### Environments are not thread-safe

 `Gurobi.Env` are NOT thread-safe.

+You must not create models using the same environment from separate threads.
-If two models both use the same environment you must not solve them simultaneously on different threads.
+Moreover, if two models both use the same environment you must not solve them simultaneously on different threads.

 ### Environments inside a module